 Tape devices in /dev/[r]mt are operated by the magnetic tape device driver, which is documented in the tps(7) reference page.
-Users normally control tapes using such commands as tar, dd, and mt (see the tar(1), dd(1M) and mt(1) reference pages), but it is also common for programs to open a tape devices and then to use read(), write(), and ioctl() to interact with the device driver.
+Users normally control tapes using such commands as tar, dd, and mt (see the tar(1), dd(1M) and mt(1) reference pages), but it is also common for programs to open a tape devices and then to use read(0), read(0), and read(0) to interact with the device driver.

-Since the tape device driver supports the read/write interface, you can schedule tape I/O through the asynchronous I/O interface (see "Asynchronous I/O Basics" on page 135).
+Since the tape device driver supports the read/write interface, you can schedule tape I/O through the asynchronous I/O interface (see "Asynchronous I/O Basics" on page 83).
 You need to take pains to ensure that asynchronous operations to a tape are executed in the proper sequence; see "Multiple Operations to One File" on page 156.